imagej/imagej.github.io/_pages/IsletJ.md

 {% capture maintainer%}
 {% include person content='Schier' %}
 {% endcapture %}
-{% include info-box name='IsletJ ' software='ImageJ ' author=author maintainer=maintainer status='Active ' %}IsletJ is a plugin for analysis of microscopy images of Langerhans islets in [ImageJ](ImageJ ).
+{% include info-box name='IsletJ' software='ImageJ' author=author maintainer=maintainer status='Active' %}IsletJ is a plugin for analysis of microscopy images of Langerhans islets in [ImageJ](ImageJ).
 It provides free, open source tool for analysis of islets diameter and number and for estimation of sample purity (ratio of endocrine/exocrine tissue area).

 Installation
 ------------

-IsletJ was designed to work with plain [ImageJ 1.x](ImageJ_1.x ).
+IsletJ was designed to work with plain [ImageJ 1.x](ImageJ_1.x).
 It requires Java-8.

 The simplest way to install the plugin is using the Fiji installer&gt;

--   Download current version of Fiji from [here](Fiji/Downloads )
+-   Download current version of Fiji from [here](Fiji/Downloads)
 -   Launch Fiji and run Updater {% include bc content='Help | Update...'%}
 -   In {% include bc content='ImageJ Updater'%} select {% include bc content='Manage update sites'%}
 -   In {% include bc content='Manage update sites'%} select {% include bc content='IsletJ'%} and then {% include bc content='Close'%}
--   In {% include bc content='ImageJ Updater'%} select {% include bc content='Apply changes '%}
+-   In {% include bc content='ImageJ Updater'%} select {% include bc content='Apply changes'%}
 -   Restart Fiji

 Documentation